scrapfishies/mta_benfords/README.md

 I recently started [Metis' Data Science Bootcamp](https://www.thisismetis.com/) and our first project was to conduct some exploratory data analysis on [MTA Turnstile data](http://web.mta.info/developers/turnstile.html).

-With the presentation behind me, I decided to dig a little more into the data and see how well the MTA turnstile data fit Benford's Law.
+With the project behind me, I decided to dig a little more into the data and see how well the MTA turnstile data fit Benford's Law.

 A quick primer on Benford's Law from Wikipedia: